Harlem Renaissance: 10 Interesting Facts

 Simply put, the City of New York was a perfect breeding ground and launching pad for artistes such as author Zora Neale Hurston, who by the way arrived in 1925.
 Had she remained in her native rural South, the world would most likely have not had the pleasure of reading novels such as her 1937 classic, Their Eyes Were Watching God.

-The Harlem Renaissance was known as the New Negro Movement
+The Harlem Renaissance was also known as the New Negro Movement

 During the Harlem Renaissance, many books were published that termed the cultural and intellectual awakening back then as the New Negro Movement.
 The word “Negro”, a term used to describe African Americans, was not considered derogatory or offensive back then.
 That’s how come books published back then had titles such as The New Negro: An Interpretation (1925).
 The book, which was edited by Alain LeRoy Locke, perfectly captures the spirit of the movement.